somrajroy/OpenSourceProject-AWS-EKS-Cluster-Autoscaling/README.md

 * [This official AWS Documentation mentions the steps to implement EKS Cluster Autoscaling.
 In this article we will use Kubernetes Cluster Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/autoscaling.html) <br/>
 * Some steps does not work properly from the above documentation which will be highlighted here <br/>
 #### Steps for Cluster Autoscaling with Kubernetes Cluster Autoscaler <br/>
+* Region us-east-1 gives some issues with availability zones.
+It maybe convinient to choose some other AWS region.
+Here us-west-2 is chosen <br/>
 * Create a cluster with below command.
 It would create 2 m5.large EC2 instances in region configured in your CLI (AWS configure).<br/>
   $ eksctl create cluster --name my-cluster --version 1.23 --managed --asg-access <br/>
 * Please complete the prerequisites as mentioned in official AWS documentation shared above. <br/>